DebianJoe/bbqsystool/README.md

 Misc:
 ========
+The "Create Detailed Info File" option will generate a file located in the user's home direcotory name 'detailed_cpu_file'.
 Special thanks to Pidsley and Xaos52 for assistance with implementing awk into tutor mode.

 -joe